openstack-archive/fuel-plugin-cinder-netapp/doc/source/guide.rst

         :width: 100%

 #.
 Using *Nodes* tab, `add nodes and assign roles to them`_.
-   Please, note that all controller nodes **MUST** be configured with Cinder role as well.

 #.
 This step is needed only when local fuel mirrors are used
    Following packages ``nfs-common``, ``open-iscsi``, ``multipath-tools`` aren't included by default when local mirror is created.
 To have these packages available during deploy you have to add them into  ``/usr/share/fuel-mirror/ubuntu.yaml`` file in ``packages: &packages`` section.